singer-yang/DeepLens/docs/user_guide/lens_systems.rst

 Lens Systems
 ============

-DeepLens provides several types of lens models, each suited for different applications and computational requirements.
+DeepLens provides different simulation models, suited for different types of optical lenses.
+All of them are differentiable and can be used for lens design and end-to-end optimization.

 Overview
 --------